EldMusicAcademy/.github/profile/README.md

 ## Where do I start?
 With counterpoint!
 The academy is divded into the following modules:

+(these will be linked later)
+* Academy Overview: What to expect, rules, and FAQ: https://github.com/EldMusicAcademy/AcademyOverview
 * Module 1: Counterpoint - https://github.com/EldMusicAcademy/Module1_Counterpoint
 * Module 2: 4-Part Harmony - https://github.com/EldMusicAcademy/Module2
 * Module 3: Function, Tension, and Resolution: Cadences